reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 # What next?
 There comes a time when a version is complete and you want to release the real thing.
-Then, you might want to follow the [guide to publishing releases to bintray](/guide-publishing-to-bintray-with-gradle/).
+Then, you might want to follow the [guide to publishing stable releases to bintray](/guide-publishing-to-bintray-with-gradle/).
 When this is all set up, you might want to have a CI tool create snapshots and releases automatically, which will be addressed in an upcoming blog post.